-Formal meetings currenty occur in Ototohanga every 4 weeks on a Wednesday, starting at 4pm.
+Formal meetings currently occur in Ōtorohanga every 4 weeks on a Monday, starting at 4pm.
 These meetings are typically up to 2 hours long.

-Additional special purpose workshops are also occasionally conducted, and members are encouraged to participate in a range of other community events and meetings.
+Members are invited to attend the workshop day typically held on the second Tuesday of the month and members are encouraged to participate in a range of other community events and meetings.